 Adding Like Terms

-If two terms have the same variables raised to the exact same exponents, add their coefficients and use the answer as the new coefficient for the combined term.
+If two terms have the same variables raised to the exact same exponents, add their coefficients (bases) and use the answer as the new coefficient or base for the combined term.
 The exponents remain the same.
-For instance, 3x^2 + 5x^2 would turn into 8x^2.
+For instance:

 Subtracting Like Terms

 If two terms have the same variables raised to the exact same exponents, subtract the second coefficient from the first and use the answer as the new coefficient for the combined term.
 The powers themselves do not change.
-For example, 5y^3 - 7y^3 would simplify to -2y^3.
+For example:

-When a term that includes variables with exponents is raised to another power, raise the coefficient to that power and multiply each existing power with the second one to get the new one.
-For instance, (5x^6y^2)^2 would simplify to 25x^12y^4.
+When a term that includes variables with exponents is raised to another power, raise the coefficient to that power and multiply each existing power by the second power to find the new exponent.
+For instance:

 First Power Exponent Rule